How to Respectfully Turn Down a Donation Request

 Do you have ideas to contribute or share about how to turn down a donation request with grace and respect?

-If you found this article helpful, l may like these related articles valuable: Bloggers Must Learn to Say No, and It’s OK to Say No to Your Kids.
-More from this Author
+If you found this article helpful, you may like these related articles valuable: It’s OK to Say No to Your Kids and More from this Author

 Anne is the creator of the family-oriented Zephyr Hill Blog.
 A busy homeschooling mother of seven, Anne enjoys cloth diapering and cooking.
 Anne is still trying to convince her husband to add another animal to the farm.